Trains, Planes & Automobiles Goal Setting

-You make goals, you break goals,
+You make goals; you break goals,

 it's all the same ...

-You know what you want but you just don't know ...
+You know what you want, but you just don’t know …

-How to, go about gettin it
+How to go about getting it

-Feeling sweet feeling,
+Feeling sweet feelings,

 What was the first thing - the very first thing -you did when you woke up today?